dev-juju/EditorJS-React-Renderer/readme.md

 ## Style

-You can style all supported components/blocks by passing a second argument to the Output() function.
+You can style all supported components/blocks by passing a style prop to the **Output** component.
 This is an object whose keys correspond to the names of the supported blocks you intend to style.

-The keys must be in lowercase.
+**NB:** The keys to the style prop object must be in all lowercase.

 The values can be nested objects.
 The following example highlights the current possible nestings and keys for the supported block.